awsdocs/amazon-ecs-developer-guide/doc_source/getting-started-ecs-ec2.md

-# Getting started with Amazon ECS using Amazon EC2<a name="getting-started-ecs-ec2"></a>
+# Getting started with the Amazon ECS console using Amazon EC2<a name="getting-started-ecs-ec2"></a>

 Amazon Elastic Container Service \(Amazon ECS\) is a fast and highly scalable container management service that makes it easy to launch and manage your containers\.
 For a broad overview on Amazon ECS, see [What is Amazon Elastic Container Service?](Welcome.md)\.

 Get started with Amazon ECS using the EC2 launch type by registering a task definition, creating a cluster, and creating a service in the Amazon ECS console\.

 **Important**
-For information about getting started with Amazon ECS using the Fargate launch type, see [Getting started with Amazon ECS using Fargate](getting-started-fargate.md)\.
+For information about getting started with Amazon ECS using AWS Fargate, see [Getting started with the Amazon ECS console using AWS Fargate](getting-started-fargate.md)\.

 Complete the following steps to get started with Amazon ECS using the EC2 launch type\.

 ## Prerequisites<a name="getting-started-ec2-prereqs"></a>

-Before you begin, be sure that you've completed the steps in [Setting up with Amazon ECS](get-set-up-for-amazon-ecs.md) and that your AWS user has either the permissions specified in the `AdministratorAccess` or the [Amazon ECS First Run Wizard Permissions](security_iam_id-based-policy-examples.md#first-run-permissions) IAM policy example\.
+Before you begin, be sure that you've completed the steps in [Setting up with Amazon ECS](get-set-up-for-amazon-ecs.md) and that your AWS user has either the permissions specified in the `AdministratorAccess` or the [Amazon ECS first\-run wizard permissions](security_iam_id-based-policy-examples.md#first-run-permissions) IAM policy example\.

 ## Step 1: Register a task definition<a name="getting-started-ec2-task-def"></a>